Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 Ask our team of design experts

 LAMPS PLUS Blog Policies

 First up, an adjustable model with a built-in magnifier.
 The diopter glass has a 150 percent magnification power, which is handy, and the spring tension arm lets you manuver the light into position.
 Has a clamp base, which could be a drawback in some situations.
-Clamp-On Magnifier Desk Lamp
+Browse all our magnifying desk lamps.

 Finally, this lamp offers a more traditional look, but comes with a hi-tech HDLT (High Definition Lighting Technology) bulb.
 By Ott-Lite, the bulb offers lighting that's close to natural daylight, so it's great for crafting, working with paint colors, and reading.
 Ott-Lite Downbridge Desk Lamp.